iterative/dvc.org/content/docs/user-guide/machine-learning-pipelines/reproducing-pipelines.md

 You can force to run a pipeline if its dependencies are valid with `--force` flag. `dvc repro` runs the stages in topological order.
 It runs dependencies before dependents.
-It doesn't run the stages in parallel if they are separate in the pipeline DAG.
+It doesn't run the stages in parallel if they are not connected in a pipeline.

 It shows the command output in the same terminal the command is issued.
 If you want to redirect the command output, you can modify the commands in `dvc.yaml`.